mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-min.md

 ## 1 Building

+If you want to use the Make It Native app to test your native apps, you must choose a [MIN version](/releasenotes/mobile/make-it-native-parent/) compatible with your version of Studio Pro.
+If, however, you wish to use a ___@UrazAkgultan______ version of Studio Pro and still use the MIN, then you will have to manually build a version of the MIN that is compatible with your version of Studio Pro.

-We are using Fastlane for building the apps iOS apps.
-Fastlane is an all in one ci tool that automates the process of building and deploying.
+Mendix uses Fastlane for building iOS apps.
+Fastlane is an all in one continuous integration tool that automates building and deploying.

 For Android the process is still manual.

 ### 1.1 iOS